ReturnHelper/return-request-api-docs/source/getting_start.rst

 FBA Return
 ----------

 Customers can send their FBA products to Return Helper warehouse.
-After the products are received, customers can apply instructions such as restock, replenish, relabel, recall, dispose and others.
+After the products are received, customers can apply instructions such as restock, replenish, recall, dispose and others.

 Here is an example workflow of FBA return: